qeek-dev/apim-helloapim/README.md

 # Hello APIM
 This is a demo qpkg that how to integrate the API Manager.
+Use QDK (Support API Manager) to pack this demo qpkg.

 # Prepare
 * A unix base build machine, example: Ubuntu / Mac.